 As a business owner, you may be reluctant to release your current and even past customer and client lists.

-However, they are important to the buyer so they know that first, they can continue doing business with your current customers.
+However, they are essential to the buyer, so they know that first, they can continue doing business with your current customers.
 Secondly, they also show customer history and lifetime customer value.

-When buying any business, it is important to know that you will have ongoing customers.
-However, it is also important to the seller that you do not share those client lists with anyone.
-At this point, you must be under a non-disclosure agreement, and this information must be kept secure.
+When buying any business, it is essential to know that you will have ongoing customers.
+However, it is also crucial to the Seller that you do not share those client lists with anyone.
+At this point, you are likely subject to a non-disclosure agreement, and this information must be kept confidential and secure.

-This is often done digitally, in virtual data rooms in the cloud that can only be accessed by certain people with the proper credentials.
+This is often done digitally, in virtual data rooms hosted in the cloud, which can only be accessed by individuals with the proper credentials.

 Products and Services

-This only makes sense, but it bears repeating here because you need to show not only what you offer now, but products or services under development: things that could be coming in the future.
+This only makes sense, but it bears repeating here because you need to show not only what you offer now, but also products or services under development —things that could be coming in the future.

-In addition, though, the buyer wants to know what problems you have had in the past.
-The products and services that a seller provides and that a buyer will continue to provide are the heart of the business and are what keep customers loyal.
+Additionally, the buyer wants to know about any problems you have had in the past.
+The products and services that a Seller provides and that a buyer will continue to provide are the heart of the business and are what keep customers loyal.

 Litigation

-The buyer wants to know if the business is being sued, has been sued, or might be sued soon.
+The buyer wants to know if the business is being sued, has been sued, or is likely to be sued soon.

-As a buyer, this means you need to dig a little.
+As a buyer, this means you need to do a little digging.
 If anything at all feels off in this area, consult your attorney.
-Have them check the business out completely.
+Have them thoroughly inspect the business.

-This is another common place where a sale will derail.
+This is another shared space where a sale can go awry.
 Honesty and transparency from the beginning on both sides are critical.

 If you sell your business, one of the items you will need to know and be comfortable with is a Covenant Not To Compete.